Missouri Court Records

 What is the Missouri Traffic Ticketing System

 Accumulating 4 points in 12 months typically results in an advisory letter from the Department of Revenue.
 Accruing eight or more points in 18 months leads to suspension of driving privilege.
 Failure to appear in court for a traffic ticket may also lead to automatic suspension of driving license.
 Note that license suspension is not the same as the revocation of a license.
-In fact, revocation is worse and is attained when a motorist accumulates:
+In fact, revocation may be considered worse and is attained when a motorist accumulates the following:

 How Do I Know If I Have a Traffic Ticket in Missouri?

 The easiest and most effective way of knowing if an existing traffic ticket is on a person’s driving record is by calling the Missouri Department of Revenue at (573) 526–2407.
-Callers must provide their names and driver license numbers.
-Those that lost their tickets may also contact their local court clerk’s office.
+Callers are typically required to provide their names and driver license numbers for their requests to be processed.
+Those that lose their tickets may also contact their local court clerk’s office.

 To request a Missouri driver record by mail or fax, requesters may start by sending a completed Request from Driver Record Holder (Form 4681) and the Driver Records Center’s appropriate fees in Jefferson City.
 Below is the mail and fax addresses of this center: